HCMID/fredegarius/README.md

 # fredegarius
-Manuscripts of the chronicles of Fredegarius
+Editing the manuscripts of the chronicles of Fredegarius in MS Bern 318.